Rustavil/fuel_consumption/README.md

 Fuel consumption data retrieval should be provided (as a separate endpoint):
 * total spent amount of money grouped by month
-* list of fuel consumption records for specified month (each row should contain: fuel type, volume, date, price, total price, driver ID)
+* list of fuel consumption records for specified month (each row should contain: fuel type, volume, date, totalFuelPrice, total totalFuelPrice, driver ID)
-* statistics for each month, list fuel consumption records grouped by fuel type (each row should contain: fuel type, volume, average price, total price)
+* statistics for each month, list fuel consumption records grouped by fuel type (each row should contain: fuel type, volume, average totalFuelPrice, total totalFuelPrice)
 * Every request can be made either for all drivers or for the specific driver (identified by id).

 ## Requirements: